Brandon-T/BookWorm/README.md

 BookWorm
 ========

-An Android application for retrieving and displaying a list of books available at my campus bookstore.
+An Android application for retrieving and displaying a list of books available at campus bookstores.

 Screenshots: